joeypatino/podspecutil/README.md

 Commands to manage a cocopod podspec.

 commands
-push    	 Pushes a podspec to remote. update  	 Updates the podspec version and commits the changes tag     	 Tags a git repo with the current podspec version and pushes
+push    	 Validates and pushes a spec repo to remote. update  	 Updates the .podspec version and commits the changes. tag     	 Tags the repo with the current .podspec version and pushes
-                 to remote
+                 the change to remote.
-validate	 Validates the podspec.
+validate	 Validates the .podspec using pod spec lint.

 arguments: